Dietary Needs Of Adult Dogs: Nutrition Tips

 Water Intake

 Water is a vital nutrient for all living beings, including dogs.
 Ensure that your dog has access to clean, fresh water at all times.
-Keep an eye on their water bowl and refill it as needed throughout the day.
+Keep an eye on their and refill it as needed throughout the day.
 Encourage your dog to drink water regularly, especially during hot weather or after .

 Common Dietary Issues